 | D in any subject | Pass — most stream options open but Science at competitive schools difficult |

-| E1/E2 in any subject | Fail — must clear compartment before stream selection |
+| Grade E in any subject | Essential Repeat (Fail) — must resolve before stream selection can proceed |

 CGPA — What It Is and How to Calculate It